-ppm = parts per million, or milligrams per liter (mg/l)pb = parts per billion, or micrograms per liter (ug/l)pCi/l = picocuries per liter (a measure of radioactivity)pb = parts per billion, or micrograms per liter (ug/l)ND - Not detected; the contaminant value measured was not above the detection level of the test method.
+''' ppm = parts per million, or milligrams per liter (mg/l) pCi/l = picocuries per liter (a measure of radioactivity) ND - Not detected: the contaminant value measured was not above the detection level of the test method. '''

 Secondary Maximum Contaminant Level (SMCL) -- These standards are developed to protect the aesthetic qualities of drinking water and are not health based.